akerbos/dh-tools/README.md

     boxes.
     Find it e.g. [here](http://ufonts.com/fonts/futura-lt-condensed-light.html).

+*Note bene:* I do not redistribute the original character sheet, but the script will download it (once) from the official site if it is missing.

+### Using other resources

-While you are certainly welcome to experiment with other images and fonts (check out `CONSTANTS` in `compile.rb`), note that the designs are tailored to the measures of the ones above.
+While you are certainly welcome to experiment with other images and fonts (check out `CONSTANTS` in `compile.rb`), note that the designs are tailored to the measures of the ones I have used.
 You will *probably* mess up the sheets in some way.
 If you don't know your way around TikZ, I recommend you stay clear.

-*Note bene:* I do not redistribute the original character sheet, but the script will download it (once) from the official site if it is missing.
+### Paper format

+Chapter, encounter and gear sheets use A4 resp.
+A6 paper formats.
+There is no option for creating formats used in the US; that would be quite the effort.
+I recommend you just create the A4/A6 sheets and let your printer driver fit them onto whatever paper format you happen to have handy.

 ## Usage